Tricertops/Valid-KeyPath/README.md

 Variable `keyPath` is now equal to `@"view.backgroundColor"`, so you can pass it as an argument to any _KVO_ or _KVO_ method.

+I must admit, that just after publishing this repo, I found much better and elegant solution.
+This [libextobjc on GitHub](https://github.com/jspahrsummers/libextobjc).
+Just take two files: `extobjc/EXTKeyPathCoding.h` and `extobjc/metamacros.h` and you have the same feature in better syntax.

 ### Major Advantages: ###